Together-Java/ModernJava/src/loops_ii/labeled_continue.md

 # Labeled Continue

-Labeled continues also work the same in `for` loops as `while` loops, but with the hopefully expected caveat that the statement of a `for` loop will always run when you get to the top of it.
+Labeled continues also work the same in `for` loops as `while` loops, but with the hopefully expected caveat that the statement of a `for` loop will always run when you get to the top of it.[^uncommon]

 ```java
 label: